-The employees in an organization make for its most valuable asset and there exists a set of beliefs, assumptions and habits that these employees establish and adopt over time with experience.
-This shared system of ideas and behaviours helps create a culture within the organization and is often referred to as organizational culture.
+The employees in an organisation make up its most valuable asset and there exists a set of beliefs, assumptions and habits that these employees establish and adapt over time with experience.
+This shared system of ideas and behaviours helps create a culture within the organisation and is often referred to as organisational culture.

-Organizational culture is a powerful system of shared norms and attitudes that works as a homogenizing factor for an organization’s employees and gets appropriated by them.
+Organisational culture is a powerful system of shared norms and attitudes that works as a homogenising factor for an organisation’s employees and gets appropriated by them.

-In simple terms, organizational culture is a system of shared assumptions, values, beliefs, and norms that governs how an organization’s employees behave in the organization.
+In simple terms, organisational culture is a system of shared assumptions, values, beliefs, and norms that govern how an organisation’s employees behave in the organisation.

-This culture says a lot about an organization’s practices and the activities it entertains.
-It has its basis in the unwritten and the written rules of a company.
+This culture says a lot about an organisation’s practices and the activities it entertains.
+It has its basis in the unwritten and written rules of a company.
 Over time, employees connect with each other and start to identify themselves with this system while also driving the culture forward and making necessary changes as and when required.
-And thus, existing culture can determine if an organization is worth working for and therefore, the right culture attracts new employees.
+And thus, existing culture can determine if an organisation is worth working for and therefore, the right culture attracts new employees.

-Over recent times, competitive organizations have given a good deal of importance to the maintenance of a healthy culture, for it enables:
+Over recent times, competitive organisations have given a good deal of importance to the maintenance of a healthy culture, for it enables:

 - The nature of the culture.